The Temptation of St. Anthony, 1501-1550

 National Gallery of Canada (no. 28287)

 Seeking a life of penance and contemplation, the saint has withdrawn to the wilderness only to be assailed by the devil.
-Anthony sits at centre, a solitary figure remote from the demons who threaten and tempt him - fantastic inversions of the order of God's creation.
-A beautiful witch arises from the water before him, while devils attack the saint's hermitage as if it were a fortress, bringing up a siege machine and scaling its walls.
+Anthony sits at centre, a solitary figure remote from the demons who threaten and tempt him – fantastic inversions of the order of God’s creation.
+A beautiful witch arises from the water before him, while devils attack the saint’s hermitage as if it were a fortress, bringing up a siege machine and scaling its walls.
+That battle has been lost, the building stormed; Anthony himself will resist temptation.
 Bosch was famed for the nightmarish fantasy and visual wit of his creatures.
 Hybrid assemblages of things, they are built up following a strange, only partly graspable logic that is somehow still plausible.
-His work enjoyed great fame throughout the 16th century and inspired many artists.

 Private Collection, Spain (?)